-SparkCognition DeepArmor EPP is very straightforward to set up, due to the cloud-based console and simple deployment process.
+SparkCognition DeepArmor EPP is very straightforward to set up.
+The console is cloud based, and the deployment process is simple.
 The management console has a very clean design that avoids overwhelming the admin.
 Getting the most out of the product would doubtless take some time, but the user interface makes this process as easy as possible.

-SparkCognition uses a cloud-based console to manage endpoint protection for Windows, Mac and Linux systems.
+SparkCognition uses a cloud-based console to manage the endpoint protection software.
+There are clients for Windows, Mac and Linux systems.

 The console does not require any installation, as it is cloud-based.
-Deployment of endpoint protection software is essentially the same for all operating system types.
-The appropriate installer can be obtained from the Downloads page of the console, and run on the respective client device.
+Deployment of endpoint protection software is similar for all platforms.
+You just download the appropriate installer from the Deployment page of the console, and run it on the respective client device.
 This is a very straightforward process.
-For Windows clients, installation by System Centre Configuration Manager or PowerShell command line is also possible.
+You can install Windows clients using System Centre Configuration Manager or PowerShell.

-When you log in to the console, the Alerts Dashboard is shown (screenshot above).
+When you log in to the console, you will see the Alerts Dashboard (screenshot above).
 This provides a summary of recent threats.
-The Devices Dashboard displays a device-centred overview, showing you total number of devices on your network, group membership, devices at risk, device connection status, and distribution of different endpoint agent versions.
+The Devices Dashboard displays a device-centred overview.
+This shows you the total number of devices on your network, group membership, devices at risk, device connection status, and distribution of different endpoint agent versions.
 The title text for each dashboard panel is a link to more details.
-For example, Medium Risk Devices shows you a list of devices with that status.
+For example, clicking Medium Risk Devices shows you a list of devices with that status.